jeffmylife/lm-cli/README.md

 - For OpenAI models: An OpenAI API key
 - For Anthropic models: An Anthropic API key
+- For Google models: A Gemini API key
+- For DeepSeek models: A DeepSeek API key
+- For OpenRouter models: An OpenRouter API key
 - For Ollama models: [Ollama](https://ollama.ai) installed and running

 ## Installation